Three Big Things To Know To Start Your Day

 QUICK THINGS TO KNOW

-Inside The 2017 Battle For Song Of The Summer.
-DJ Khaled, Luis Fonsi, Diplo, Zedd, and Carly Rae Jepsen explain how random chance — and careful planning — fuel an annual midyear tradition.
+Tech: These 12 augmented-reality experiences on iPhones already look like the future.

-Lena Waithe Is What The Future Of Hollywood Looks Like.
-The Master of None star has sold a drama to Showtime, will be acting in a Steven Spielberg movie, and co-wrote one of the best episodes of television this season.
-And she's just getting started.
+Entertainment: Jay-Z’s 4:44 is the revelation we’ve been waiting for.
+These Hollywood movies were saved by the Chinese box office.
+And the once mighty celebrity tabloids face an uncertain future: “The glory days are over.”

-This letter was edited and brought to you by BuzzFeed News.
+This letter was edited and brought to you by Brianne O’Brien and Alicia Melville-Smith.
 You can always reach us here.

 Want to be notified as soon as news breaks?
 Download the BuzzFeed News app for iOS and Android (available in Canadian, UK, Australian, and US app stores).